astroandes/SatelliteShapeLG/paper/referee.md

 > the ones marked with * are particularly interesting for table 2.

-All these reference focus on finding/charachterizing planes similar to the one found in M31, which is a different direction from the work we are presenting.
+All these reference focus on finding/charachterizing planes similar to the one found in M31 (except Lipnicky), which is a different direction from the work we are presenting and don't belong to Table 2.
+However, we have included them in the introduction.